-A hearty, nourishing breakfast made with Urthmeal (or oats), almond milk, and a touch of salt-topped with sweet, jammy figs. These overnight oats are endlessly customizable and perfect for busy mornings.
+A hearty, nourishing breakfast made with Urthmeal (or oats), almond milk, and a touch of salt.
+Top with sweet, jammy figs. These overnight oats are endlessly customizable and easy to grab on busy mornings.

 Why You'll Love Quick & Easy Overnight Oats with Figs